hireco/cyhcms/README.md

 # cyhcms
-an acient CMS for website construction in web1.0 ages
+An acient CMS for website construction in web1.0 ages